18F/18f.gsa.gov/_posts/2018-09-27-antipatterns-in-agile-contracting.md

 experiment in modular contracting to try to discover a solution.
 It’s one that many have replicated or attempted to replicate.
 The goal of using IDIQ is to try to deal with the overhead of managing multiple vendor bids at once, which helps reduce the administrative burden on the government acquisition workforce.
-It’s one that many have replicated or attempted to replicate.

 However, from a competitive standpoint, antipatterns happen when you try pre-establishing vendor pools with long durations.
 They can overly favor large businesses as primes by increasing the anticipated number of personnel and scope; and, because of this aggregation, small businesses are less likely to receive awards as primes.
 In many cases, this can mean limited opportunities to directly support an agency’s mission for many years.
 For agencies, this can also raise the likelihood of a